paskal/blog/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![Refined single post page](/images/hugo_themes/refined_single_post.png)](/images/hugo_themes/refined_single_post.png)

 Very unique design I've seen only once more in all 200+ themes, this theme almost directly quotes markdown code from which the content is created (e.g. `##` becomes `*`, `###` becomes `**`, but they also still represent `h2` and `h3` HTML tags).
-If you think there is something unusual on the right, you're right: that's nicely crafted table of content, one of two enabled by default from all themes there, and done with finest quality.
-No related articles, however next and previous pages links are present, and comments are in place, but they are [Isso](https://posativ.org/isso/) in addition to disqus.
+If you think there is something unusual on the right, you're right: that's nicely crafted table of content, one of two enabled by default from all themes there, and done with the finest quality.
+No related articles, however next and previous pages links are present, and comments are in place, but they are [Isso](https://posativ.org/isso/) in addition to Disqus.

 ---